How Does Hypnosis Work in the Brain?

 A study published in Patient education and counseling found that hypnosis significantly reduced dental anxiety in patients before a tooth extraction.
 These result and more studies show that hypnosis can help make the visits to the dentist less stressful and more manageable for patients.

-What Happens during a Hypnotherapy Session?
+What Happens During a Hypnotherapy Session and Does It Work?

 Hypnotherapy is the practice of using hypnosis to help guide individuals into a deeply relaxed state, allowing them to access their subconscious mind, which can prove invaluable in facilitating psychological interventions, behavior modification or improving coping skills.